-Very often on our delicious Food Tours we tell our guests that they cannot leave Porto without trying bifanas.
+Very often, on our delicious Food Tours, we tell our guests that they cannot leave Porto without trying Bifanas.
 And almost always they reply “What’s that?”
 Hence, we have decided to share with you everything that a bifana is.

 As in any other cuisine…

-And this is the beauty of it!
+Yet, each one you try will taste different and that’s the beauty of it!
 How is it possible that a piece of steak can fit so perfectly in a bread roll and present you with a mix of flavors that will make your taste buds spin?!

 Not all Bifanas are created equal

 In the North of the country, it is usually made with little pieces of steak that have been spiced and seasoned in a big pot with sauce, and it’s usually a bit spicy.
 The bread is a simple white bread roll, that ends up being moistened with the steak sauce.
-Check out this video, of bifanas simmering at Conga, to get what I’m saying.

-But which one is the original?
+But which Bifana is the original?

 It is said that the original one comes from the town of Vendas Novas in Alentejo, in the south of the country.
 If you are ever there, try the ones at Café Boavista.
 The bread is toasted and crunchy, and the hot steak with mustard makes it an out-of-body experience.